“I’m going out to fish,” Simon Peter told them, and they said, “We’ll go with you.” So they went out and got into the boat… John 21:3

 Plan to fish for trout, redfish, and flounder.
 Each fisherman should bring their own rod.
 Appropriate rods are medium-light to medium action, 6-7ft long, either spinning or bait-casting.
 Monofilament line is typically 12lb test, braided line is typically 20-30lb test.
 It’s recommended to put fresh line on reels if you haven’t done so in the last few months.

-Artificial bait – Paddle tail style baits are the easiest to fish.
-3-4’’ models in glow/chartreuse, limetreuse, red/white, and pumpkinseed are the basics.
+Artificial baits – Paddle tail style baits are the easiest to fish.
+3-4’’ models in glow/chartreuse, red/white, black/charreuse, and pumpkinseed are the basics.
+Weedless spoons in weights from ¼ ounce to ¾ ounce are also easy to fish and effective.
+Spinner baits like the Redfish Magic can come in handy.
 Topwater baits like Super Spook Jr’s or Skitterwalks (white, chrome, or black) can be exciting.
-Gulp shrimptails fished under a popping cork can also be effective and kid-friendly.
+Gulp shrimptails fished under a popping cork can also be effective and kid friendly.

 Event chairman: Brodie Cooper